 Jared joined us, and I introduced Eric and John.

 While we ate, they talked about Lincoln High’s wrestling team.

-“Our next meet is at home versus Valley, then next is away versus College Park.
+“Our next meet is at home versus Valley, then next is an away meet versus College Park.
 Do either of you ever go to see Davis High’s wrestling team?”
 Brian asked.

 “No,” Eric said.

-“You ought to go see a match.
+“You ought to go see a meet.
 I think you’ll like it,” Adam said.

 “Because the guys are practically naked?”
 John asked.

 “No, that would be swimming and water polo.
 They are fun to watch, too,” Brian said.